 *2: Agriculture and gathering were usually considered women’s work.

-Food of the Natives in the Northeast and in the Southeast.
+Native North Americans food: the Northeast and the Southeast.

 Hunting.
 It was the second source of food both in the Northeast and in the Southeast.
 The Natives hunted white-tailed deers, elks, bears and small animals like beavers, hares, rabbits, badgers.
 They also hunted birds like turkeys, swans, and various types of ducks.